isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Country and Recreation Clubs**

-Country and recreation clubs are to comply to measures stipulated in this <a href="https://go.gov.sg/countryclubadvisory" target="_blank">document</a> [last updated on 4 Aug 20].
+Country and recreation clubs are to comply to measures stipulated in this <a href="https://go.gov.sg/countryclubadvisory" target="_blank">document</a> [last updated on 28 Dec 20].

 #### **Dental Sector**